ashwinarun00/payrollanalysis/README.md

 Dataset Link:
 https://www.kaggle.com/cityofLA/city-payroll-data

+A subset of the dataset after cleaning process is provided in payroll2013.csv

 ### Objectives:
 * * *
 1.To identify the civil job or department that has positions offering below median salary. i.e. Insufficient salary